Weight-Sharing Regularization: Abstract

 \section{Abstract}

 Weight-sharing is ubiquitous in deep learning.
-Motivated by this, we introduce ``weight-sharing regularization'' for neural networks, defined as $\mathcal{R}(w) = \frac{1}{d - 1}\sum_{i > j}^d |w_i - w_j|$.
+Motivated by this, we propose a ``weight-sharing regularization'' penalty on the weights $w \in \Re^d$ of a neural network, defined as $\mathcal{R}(w) = \frac{1}{d - 1}\sum_{i > j}^d |w_i - w_j|$.
 We study the proximal mapping of $\mathcal{R}$ and provide an intuitive interpretation of it in terms of a physical system of interacting particles.
-Using this interpretation, we design a novel parallel algorithm for $\operatorname{prox}_{\mathcal{R}}$ which provides an exponential speedup over previous algorithms, with a depth of $O(\log^3 d)$.
-Our algorithm makes it feasible to train weight-sharing regularized deep neural networks with proximal gradient descent.
-Experiments reveal that weight-sharing regularization enables fully-connected networks to learn convolution-like filters.
+We also parallelize existing algorithms for $\prox_\R$ (to run on GPU) and find that one of them is fast in practice but slow ($O(d)$) for worst-case inputs.
+Using the physical interpretation, we design a novel parallel algorithm which runs in $O(\log^3 d)$ when sufficient processors are available, thus guaranteeing fast training.
+Our experiments reveal that weight-sharing regularization enables fully connected networks to learn convolution-like filters even when pixels have been shuffled while convolutional neural networks fail in this setting.
 Our code is available on \href{https://github.com/motahareh-sohrabi/weight-sharing-regularization}{github}.

-\section{Introduction}
+\section{INTRODUCTION}

 All modern deep learning architectures, from Convolutional Neural Networks (CNNs)~\citep{lecun1989backpropagation} to transformers~\citep{vaswani2017attention}, use some form of \textit{weight-sharing}, \eg CNNs apply the same weights at different locations of the input image.
 More generally, requiring a linear function to be symmetric w.r.t. a permutation group induces weight-sharing in its corresponding matrix form~\citep{shawe1989building,ravanbakhsh2017equivariance}, \eg symmetry w.r.t. the group of cyclic permutations $C_n$ produces a circulant matrix, resulting in circular convolution.